 Brian is an Advocate of the High Court of Uganda.
-His practice covers a breadth of areas in General Commercial Litigation that includes Banking, Insurance, Competition Law and Arbitration.
-Brian also handles the firm’s information and Communications Technology law aspects and advises some of the world’s biggest information technology companies.
-He is a member of the International Bar Association where he is part of the Corporate Law and M&A Committee, a member of the East Africa Law Society and also sits on the Research and Publications Committee of the Uganda Law Society.
-Brian has also acted as Deputy Judge at the Commercial Court of Uganda and is currently Secretary of the legal committee of the Uganda Bankers Association.
+He is a member of the International Bar Association, a member of the East Africa Law Society and the Uganda Law Society.
+He has also acted as Deputy Judge at the Commercial Court of Uganda and also sits on the legal committee of the Uganda Bankers Association.
 He is also company secretary to the Fintech Services Providers Association of Uganda.

 Brian holds an LLB degree from Makerere University Kampala and a Diploma in Legal Practice from the Law Development Center.

-- Advises Citibank Uganda Limited on regulatory, banking and finance matters and litigation.
+- Legal counsel to Citibank Uganda Limited on regulatory, banking and finance matters and litigation.

 - Co- Counsel first anti-competition law case in Uganda that was handled successfully on behalf of Ezeemoney against MTN (U) Ltd;